maren-rosen/maren-rosen/README.md

 # Maren Rosen

 Marketing and commercial growth leader.
 I scale premium brands across healthcare, insurance, fine jewelry, and live events: position the brand, build the data-driven engine, develop the team, drive measurable growth.
 Board-facing operator since 2014, fluent across B2B and B2B2C, startup through enterprise.
-My specialty is building the customer layer on top of legacy operating systems: CRM architecture, segmentation, and lifecycle marketing that turn transaction data into revenue.
+My specialty is the repeatable playbook that takes a brand from GTM launch to a working customer engine: creative and marketing operations, CRM architecture, segmentation, and lifecycle marketing that turn transaction data into revenue.
 Deep bench in live events and experiential, from national conference strategies to VIP programs.

 ## AI in practice (from actual engagements, not experiments)